Stopover

 The 2026 stopover programs that benefit Indians:

-Qatar Stopover Programme — Qatar Airways offers a free hotel in Doha for any layover 12+ hours.
-Indian passport holders need a visa-on-arrival (free under 30 days), available at the airport.
+Qatar Stopover Programme, Qatar Airways offers a free hotel in Doha for any layover 12+ hours.
+Indian passport holders need a free 30-day Visa-on-Arrival (Discover Qatar portal hotel booking now mandatory for Indians).
 Tour vouchers (₹2,500 face value) included.
 Available on most Qatar routes from Indian metros to Europe/Africa/Americas.

 - Qatar: qatarairways.com/stopover